er1/s228/README.md

 - A truth table for a __full-adder__ circuit
 - A gate diagram for and an explanation of a D latch

-Lab reports are due two weeks after they are assigned. __Lab report 1 is due the week of February 10.__
+Lab reports are due two weeks after they are assigned.

-There will be a 10% __deduction__ on the lab grade if you fail to include your name or group number on your report.
-There will be a 40% __deduction__ in lab grade if you fail to complete the labs before the lab report deadline.
+There will be a 10% __deduction__ on the lab grade if you do not include both your name and group number on your report.

 ## Troubleshooting 101